New Limits on Distributed Quantum Advantage: Dequantizing Linear Programs: Preliminaries

 There are different types of local outputs for each class of distributed LP.
 For node-based LPs, the local output is a real value $x_v\in\mathbb{R}^{\geq 0}$ for each node $v\in V$, whereas for edge-based LPs, each node pair $(v,u)\in E$ agrees on and outputs a real value $x_{(u,v)}$.
 Consequently, for node-edge LPs, each node outputs both $x_v$ and the incident edge values $x_{(v,u)}$.
 These local outputs must collectively satisfy the constraint set of the LP.
 That is, the union of all local outputs across the network must form a globally feasible solution to the LP, meaning that the variable assignments computed and output by the nodes must jointly satisfy all constraints of the LP formulation.

 We remark that, in general, distributed LPs are not LCLs.
-That is because LPs involve continuous variables and global feasibility constraints that cannot be verified using only local information and a finite label set.
+The reason is that LPs involve continuous variables and global feasibility constraints, which cannot be verified using only local information and a finite label set.

-\subparagraph{Approximation factor for distributed LPs.} Let $\PP$ be a linear program defined over a communication network $G = (V, E)$ with variable set $\FF$, and denote the optimal objective value by $\mathrm{OPT}$.
+\subparagraph{Approximation Factor for Distributed LPs.} Let $\PP$ be a linear program defined over a communication network $G = (V, E)$ with variable set $\FF$, and denote the optimal objective value by $\mathrm{OPT}$.
 Let $\hat{x}$ be a solution produced by a distributed algorithm after a bounded number of synchronous communication rounds.
 We say that the distributed algorithm achieves an \emph{$\alpha$-approximation} to $\mathcal{P}$, for some $\alpha \geq 1$, if (1) $\hat{x}$ is a feasible solution to the LP, and (2) $\sum_{i\in \FF} c_i \cdot \hat{x}_i\leq \alpha \cdot \mathrm{OPT}$ or $\mathrm{OPT}\leq \alpha\cdot \sum_{i\in \FF} c_i \cdot \hat{x}_i$ for minimization or maximization problems, respectively.
 In other words, the distributed solution is within a factor $\alpha$ of the global optimum, even though each node operates with only local information.
 If we are dealing with a probabilistic model of computation (e.g., \randlocal or \nonsign; see \cref{sec:models} below), then we require that the respective algorithm outputs an $\alpha$-approximation \emph{in expectation}.

-\subparagraph{Fractional maximum matching.} In this work, we consider the fractional maximum matching problem formulated as the following LP:
+\subparagraph{Fractional Maximum Matching.} In this work, we consider the fractional maximum matching problem formulated as the following LP: